sogriffin98/Contamination_of_Genomes_using_BlobToolKit/README.md

 conda activate busco
  conda install -c bioconda busco
 ```
+Once you have all of the programs installed follow the instructions below:
 ## Accessing the Databases
-1. First change directories to where the databases are stored.
+1. Change directories to where the databases are stored.
 This can be done using the following command:
 ```
 cd /nfs/bioblob/btk
 ```